saucelabs/sauce-docs/docs/api-testing/on-prem/how-to/3-leg-oauth.md

     - how-to
 ---

+>**Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
+To view documentation for the new SaaS version of API Fortress &#8212; now known as Sauce Labs API Testing and Monitoring (with Sauce Connect tunnels) &#8212; see [API Testing on the Sauce Labs Cloud](/api-testing/).

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Does your API require 3-leg authentication?
 With the help of a small helper container you can achieve automation of 3-leg using the API Fortress platform.

 Thanks to the helper, your local machine can help in the automation of your tests logging in using 3-leg auths such as Facebook, Twitter, and Google.